Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/README.md

 <h5> About the Lab (Objective) : </h5>

-The lab is created to to introduce students to the basic knowledge of programming fundamentals of C language and to impart writing skill of C programming to the students and solving problems.
+The lab is created to introduce students to the basic knowledge of programming fundamentals of C language and to impart writing skill of C programming to the students and solving problems.

 <h5> About the Experiment : </h5>